 Contingency Management

-Contingency Management is a kind of behavioral therapy that uses positive reinforcement to encourage desirable behaviors.
+Contingency Management reinforces positive behaviors through rewards.
 This approach is often used in the treatment of substance use disorders and other addictive behaviors.

 Techniques of Contingency Management